 Hollywood awards shows are always a flurry of glitz and glamour on the red carpet.
 But although guys and gals alike get dressed to the nines, only women are grilled about how strenuously they dieted before the awards show and who designed their dress, shoes, and jewelry.
 Meanwhile, their male counterparts are peppered with questions about how they prepare for roles and what inspires them as actors.

 That’s where the Representation Project, a “movement that uses film and media content to expose injustices created by gender stereotypes and to shift people's consciousness,” comes in.
-The project is encouraging the public to take to social media during the Emmy broadcast to tell interviewers to ask women actors legitimate questions about their performing abilities and real-life social justice work, not their appearance.
+The project encouraged the public to take to social media during the 2014 Emmy's broadcast to tell interviewers to ask women actors legitimate questions about their performing abilities and real-life social justice work, not their appearance.
 You can even take to Twitter to tweet alternative questions for the stars using the hashtag #AskHerMore.